hallgrimur1471/.dotfiles/README.md

 # Dotfiles

-My version controlled dotfiles.
+Version controlled dotfiles.
 Dotfiles on machine are symlinked into this repository once it is cloned.